ashleychontos/pySYD/docs/index.rst

-In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was established as a Python package to automatically detect solar-like oscillations and measure their global asteroseismic parameters.
-Therefore, the outputs from ``pySYD`` can be used to determine precise and accurate stellar properties without the need for substantial background knowledge.
+In an effort to make asteroseismology more accessible to the broader astronomy community, ``pySYD`` was established as a Python package to automatically detect solar-like oscillations and measure their global properties.
+Therefore, the outputs from ``pySYD`` can be used to determine precise and accurate stellar properties without the need for substantial background knowledge in asteroseismology.
 In other words, ``pySYD`` has been extensively tested and developed to be as hands-off as possible.

 This package is being actively developed in